murmcraft/bioinfo_rnd_task/README.md

-# Tiny bioinformatics pipeline for simple variant calling and quality control
+# Tiny pipeline for simple variant calling and quality control

 This pipeline implements the following:
 - input as BAM file